AlfredoCatalano/e2e/how-to-build-an-app/building-an-app.md

+The best approach when building an app is to employ a professional app development team or firm who showcase a range of expertise.
+When choosing a developer firm, it is important to consider their reputation, reviews and portfolio.
+But bear in mind, when it comes to app development cheaper is not always better, and this is generally reflected in the quality of the app.

+A recent survey by Clutch revealed that the cost of mobile app development ranges between $30,000 to $700,000, with a calculated median cost of $171,450.
+If budget is a concern, it may be worthwhile looking into an app development platform rather than a custom development approach.

 Every app must have a proper blueprint outlining what's being built, the resources required, and a timeline for development.
 With a blueprint for an app in place, a development team can get started having a foundation.

 **Blueprint**